-Our team is the only team of Speech Language Therapists in New Zealand who specialise in the treatment of stuttering.
+Our team is the only team of Speech Language Therapists in New Zealand who specialise in stuttering therapy.

 Our team includes: